 The best things to do on vacation aren’t always the most well-known things to do.
-For me, the more uncommon and off the beaten path the activity the better.
-If you want to avoid tourist traps, the next time you visit, try some of these unusual things to on Maui.
+For me, the more uncommon and off the beaten path the activity is the better.
+If you want to avoid tourist traps and go where Maui locals go, try some of these unusual things to do on Maui.

 Feast on food truck fare